peterhinch/micropython-async/v3/docs/INTERRUPTS.md

 Writing an interrupt service routine (ISR) requires care: see the [official docs](https://docs.micropython.org/en/latest/reference/isr_rules.html).
 There are restrictions (detailed below) on the way an ISR can interface with `asyncio`.
-Finally, on many platformasyncioupts are a limited resource.
+Finally, on many platforms interrupts are a limited resource.
 In short interrupts are extremely useful but, if a practical alternative exists, it should be seriously considered.